 There are many organic fertilizer products available online.

-Many are not particularly good (potentially even harmful), so I thought I'd browse through and make a list of the best organic fertilizer products you can find online at Amazon.com.
+Many are not particularly good (potentially even harmful), so I thought I'd browse through and make a list of the best organic fertilizer options for you.

-Amazon sells so many fertilizers that I got overwhelmed trying to research them all, but I found a few good ones for you, along with some not so good ones to stay away from.
+Amazon sells a lot of fertilizers.
+I found a few good ones for you, along with some not so good ones to stay away from.

 By the way, there are some companies who seem to have their hearts in the right place, but I just can't recommend them because I don't like some of the organic fertilizer ingredients they're blending together.
 I'm not trying to pick on them, though.